Muon pairs from In+In collision at SPS energy: Introduction

-Low mass lepton pairs are considered as useful tools to probe the thermodynamic state of the matter presumably formed in nuclear collisions at relativistic energies~\cite{mclerran,gale,weldon,alam1,alam2,rw}.
-Unlike hadrons which bring the information of the state of the matter when they cease to interact - the lepton pairs probe the entire stage of the evolution history - from the initial formation time to the final freeze-out time of the fireball.
-Recently high quality data on dimuon spectra from NA60 collaboration~\cite{na60} has been made available for both the kinematical variables - the transverse momentum ($p_T$) and the invariant mass ($M$) of the pairs.
-They observed a non-monotonic behaviour of the inverse slope parameter, $T_{\mathrm {eff}}$, extracted from the transverse mass spectra of the pairs - as a function of invariant mass and indicated that such a trend may be originated due to the radiation of lepton pairs from a partonic phase formed initially in the collisions.
+Low mass lepton pairs are considered as useful tools to probe the thermodynamic state of the matter presumably formed in nuclear collisions at relativistic energies~\cite{mclerran,gale,weldon} (see~\cite{alam1,alam2,rw} for review).
+Unlike hadrons which bring the information of the state of the matter when the system is too dilute to support any collective behaviour - the lepton pairs probe the entire stage of the evolution history - from the initial formation time to the final freeze-out time of the fireball.
+In this context critical analysis of the high quality muon data - available for both the kinematical variables - the transverse momentum ($p_T$) and the invariant mass ($M$) of the pairs from NA60 collaboration~\cite{na60} assumes prominence and ignited intense theoretical activities~\cite{hees,ruppert,renk,dusling}.
+Few important observations may be made from the analysis of the experimental data: the enhancement of lepton pair productions at the low $M$ ($M < m_\rho$) region indicates substantial modification of $\rho$ spectral function in the medium; noticeable amount of thermal radiation from partonic phase for $M$ beyond $\phi$ peak and finally a non-monotonic behaviour of the inverse slope parameter, $T_{\mathrm {eff}}$, extracted from the transverse mass spectra of the pairs - as a function of invariant mass displaying development of collectivity in the system.
+Such a trend may originate due to the radiation of lepton pairs from a partonic phase formed initially in the collisions with small average radial velocity.
+These considerations call for a simultaneous analysis of the experimental data as functions of both $M$ and $p_T$.